sagivo/accept-bitcoin/README.md

 ##Contribute
 Please do.
 Fork it, star it, share it and add your code to the project.
 Help others.
-All the src code is written in [coffeescript](http://coffeescript.org) and is under `src/javascript`.
-There's a tool that convert it automatically to js each time you change a file and put it under `lib/javascript` folder.
+All the src code is written in [coffeescript](http://coffeescript.org) and is under `src`.
+There's a tool that convert it automatically to js each time you change a file and put it under `lib` folder.
 Simply run `cake build` for that.

 ##License